NikitaPatil7/Retail-Sales-Analysis-Excel-KPI-Dashboard/README.md

     * Kaggle: Amazon Sales Dataset

 ## Dashboard Preview
-### Insights Generated
+### Results and Insights
    * Food and Beverages product line generated the highest revenue.
    * Branch D contributed the largest share of total revenue.
    * Customer type and payment methods impacted sales patterns, revealing opportunities for targeted marketing.
    * Average customer rating stabilized around 7.0, indicating moderate satisfaction.

 ## How This Project Adds Value
 This project demonstrates practical, industry-relevant data analysis using Excel, which is widely adopted in real-world business reporting.
 It highlights the ability to: